 A full and unconditional state or federal pardon of a crime typically eliminates the grounds for deportation (removal) of a foreign national with lawful permanent resident status (a green card holder) in the United States.
 In other words, if you've already got a green card and have committed a crime, getting a pardon will save you from deportation.

 However, the same does not apply to non-residents of the United States.
 Despite having been pardoned for a crime, under U.S. immigration laws, the person likely would be inadmissible (ineligible) for any type of visa, whether temporary (nonimmigrant) or permanent (immigrant).
-Therefore, before you will be permitted to legally enter the U.S., you will need to overcome the ground(s) of inadmissibility by obtaining a waiver (similar to a pardon) from the U.S. government.
+Therefore, before you're permitted to legally enter the U.S., you will need to overcome any criminal (or other) grounds of inadmissibility by obtaining a waiver (similar to a pardon) from the U.S. government.

 When applying for a temporary visa after a criminal conviction and pardon, you cannot merely fail to mention the crime.
 Instead, you will need to request a nonimmigrant visa waiver directly from the U.S. embassy or consulate that will process your application.
 There is no form required for this process.